-The Underlying Index is calculated and maintained by the Index Provider or its affiliate, agent or partner.
+FTSE Russel is the index provider of the Underlying Index.
+The Index Provider is responsible for the maintenance and calculation of the Underlying Index.
 The Index Provider is not affiliated with the Trust, the Adviser or the Distributor.
-The Adviser has entered into a license agreement with the Index Provider.
-The Fund is entitled to use its Underlying Index pursuant to a sub-licensing agreement with the Adviser.
+The Adviser has entered into a license agreement with the Index Provider to use the Underlying Index.
+The Fund is entitled to use its Underlying Index pursuant to a sublicensing agreement with the Adviser.
+The Fund does not pay a fee for the use of its Underlying Index.